-- E-commerce means your site can double as a checkout point, a virtual cash register that generates real money.
+- E-commerce and digital invoicing means your site can double as a checkout point, a virtual cash register that generates real money.

-- Search engine optimization means you can advertise to highly targeted prospective customers (so you get more for your dollar).
+- Targeted marketing, such as digital ads, SEO, and mailing lists, allow you to advertise to specific prospective customers (so you get more for your dollar).

 The increasing complexity of the web and improvements to website development technology means that an effective website in today’s marketplace requires a considerable investment.
 It’s not enough to hire a designer, have your site built, and then forget about it.
 Someone needs to take on the responsibility for managing the website.

 There is no fixed set of duties that a website manager performs.
 Some webmasters spend an hour or two a week managing a site, others work at it full time.
 Some are solely responsible for the site’s technical functionality and code or content updates while others oversee every aspect of a business’s online marketing campaigns.